m0nad/awesome-privilege-escalation/README.md

  - [Understanding Docker container escapes](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/): by Trail of Bits

 ### Tools
+ - [BOtB](https://github.com/brompwnie/botb): BOtB is a container analysis and exploitation tool designed to be used by pentesters and engineers while also being CI/CD friendly with common CI/CD technologies.
  - [CDK](https://github.com/cdk-team/CDK): CDK is an open-sourced container penetration toolkit, offering stable exploitation in different slimmed containers without any OS dependency.
  - [Deepce](https://github.com/stealthcopter/deepce): Docker Enumeration, Escalation of Privileges and Container Escapes (DEEPCE)
  - [Dokcer-escape-tool](https://github.com/PercussiveElbow/docker-escape-tool): This tool will help identify if you're in a Docker container and try some quick escape techniques to help assess the security of your containers.